 Once you’ve defined your email schedule, tell people about it.
 I cannot stress how helpful it is to openly discuss communication ground rules with bosses, coworkers, and clients before problems arise.
 Ask your boss how swiftly you need to respond to her emails—within 15 minutes?
 60 minutes?
 24 hours? outside of work?
 You may be surprised by her answer or you may be disappointed, but at least you’ll know.
 Share your work practices with coworkers so they understand how to best communicate with you and you with them, such as asking them to email you with nonurgent questions and come to your desk with urgent ones.
 Tell your clients upfront what kind of response time they can expect from you—for example, a same-day response on emails before 3 p.m. while their project is active—before they come to a different conclusion on their own.
 If you don’t want to be available on email at all hours, you need to proactively set expectations with others and stick to them religiously.

-Priority Management is a worldwide training company with 55 offices in 15 countries.
-We have successfully trained more than two million graduates in Priority workshops.
+Priority Management is a worldwide training company with more than 50 offices world-wide.

 Our programs help companies and people be more effective and manage their workflow in and out of the office by providing tools, processes and discipline.

 Simply put - A Better Way To Work!

 Clients range from small business, government/military employees to Fortune 500 companies.